 Farber Funeral Home is assisting the family with arrangements.

-in memory of Thomas Edward Wooten, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Thomas Edward Wooten, please visit our floral store.